Sep7em/ONE-Eternal-Patch/README.md

 ONE Eternal Patch is a patch for the visual novel ONE \~Kagayaku Kisetsu e\~.<br/>
 The goal of this patch is to create an enhanced experience by implementing the new content introduced in the PS1 version of the novel.<br/><br/>
 As of right now this patch :<br/>
-- Ports Natsuki's route in Japanese and English (Spanish translation ongoing)<br/>
+- Ports Natsuki's route in Japanese, English and Spanish<br/>
 - Adds the new PS1 CGs<br/>
 - Allows you to partially remove the H-scenes<br/>
+- Adds the in-game hour in the right click menu<br/>
 - Fixes some minor glitches

 Future releases will allow players to fully remove H-scenes and will add cool things in the Extra menu.

+Note that this version of the patch gives unique ids to the new CGs so if you've saves that were made with older versions of the patch you'll have to unlock again these CGs.

 How to use it?
 ---------

-1. Launch the "ONE_Eternal_Patch_v2.0.exe" file.<br/>
+1. Launch the "ONE_Eternal_Patch_v2.1.exe" file.<br/>
 2. Select the path of the game.<br/>
 3. Select the language and edition you're using and the content you want to have.<br/>
+4. (Optional) Put your ONE saves into the sav folder of the game, the patch will convert them.<br/>
-4. Click on the Patch button.
+5. Click on the Patch button.

 NOTE THAT THE ETERNAL PATCH ISN'T A TRANSLATION PATCH.
-If you want to have the new content in English, Spanish or Chinese, you need first to apply the corresponding translation patch and then to apply the Eternal Patch.
+If you want to have the new content in English, Spanish, Chinese or Korean, you need first to apply the corresponding translation patch and then to apply the Eternal Patch.

 How to know the edition I am using?
 ---------